acmic7/hello_ros/README.md

 ## demonstration
 The purpose of the helloworld function pack is to print the word "hello world!" in the command window after running.
-In the root directory of the workspace, we need to import some necessary environment variables of ros, and then the command tool in ros can find our say_hello function package, and then we can use the rosrun command to run the executable program in the say_hello function package
+In the root directory of the workspace, we need to import some necessary environment variables of ros, and then the command tool in ros can find our say_hello function package, and then we can use the rosrun command to run the executable program in the say_hello function package.

 ```bash
 source devel/setup.bash